 With a diverse culture and traditions, Vietnam is home to some of the unique and delicious cuisines in Southeast Asia.
 If you are interested in exploring Vietnamese foods, try some of these popular local Vietnamese desserts on your trip to Vietnam.

-Most banana trees are planted in rural countrysides in Vietnam.
-This tropical fruit is very popular with locals from the south to north of Vietnam.
+Most banana trees are planted in rural countryside in Vietnam.
+This tropical fruit is very popular with locals from the south to the north of Vietnam.
 Primarily, banana is also used as an ingredient that can be cooked with a variety of foods in Vietnamese cuisine.
-There is the one-of-kind sweet soup in Vietnam made with banana, especially, large banana to get the wonderful and fruity scent.
+There is a one-of-kind sweet soup in Vietnam made with bananas, especially, large bananas to get a wonderful and fruity scent.

 The banana is cut into round slices and topped with coconut milk.
-It incredibly addictive to people who have a sweet tooth, and there are some tiny toppings like jelly to top up.
-This Vietnamese dessert is a common dessert to many Vietnamese locals so that you can find and try it not only in every supermarket, sweet soup shops but also at street vendors or the local markets when exploring Vietnam.
+It is incredibly addictive to people who have a sweet tooth, and there are some tiny toppings like jelly to top up.
+This Vietnamese dessert is a common dessert to many Vietnamese locals so you can find and try it not only in every supermarket, and sweet soup shop but also at street vendors or the local markets when exploring Vietnam.

 This steamed layer cake is made from tapioca starch, rice flour, mashed beans, taro or durian, coconut milk, water, and sugar.
 The texture is soft and gelatinous with a sleek surface which is the reason why locals have referred it to as a “pigskin” cake.
 When making this Vietnamese dessert, green layers of pandan leaf and yellow layers of mung beans are alternatively poured into molds to be layered and finally wait for them to get cooler.
-For local Vietnamese cuisine, especially in the Southern region, the steamed layer cake has become a part of their everyday lives and eat it for a snack or a dessert occasion.
-The delicious taste from these ingredients will leave you a surprise after the very first bite.
+For local Vietnamese cuisine, especially in the Southern region, steamed layer cake has become a part of their everyday lives, and eat it for a snack or a dessert occasion.
+The delicious taste of these ingredients will leave you surprised after the very first bite.

 Banh cam is a deep-fried Vietnamese dessert with an inside filled with mung bean paste and shredded coconut.
 The wrapper is a thick glutinous rice flour covered in sesame seeds.
 In Vietnamese cuisine, Banh Cam means Orange Cake, which describes the golden color when fried completely.
 Tourists can easily find this Vietnamese dessert at most local food markets or roadside vendors at a very reasonable price.

 Coconut is one of the common Vietnamese fruits in the South of Vietnam and a favorite refreshing drink for many tourists.
-Because coconut is often paired with cooking Vietnamese cuisines, it is no surprise that there is a dessert can be made from coconut as well.
-This coconut jelly has 2 parts with the bottom jelly layer made from fresh coconut juice, and the top jelly layer is covered with coconut milk.
+Because coconut is often paired with cooking Vietnamese cuisine, it is no surprise that there is a dessert that can be made from coconut as well.
+This coconut jelly has 2 parts: the bottom jelly layer is made from fresh coconut juice, and the top jelly layer is covered with coconut milk.
 It is best to enjoy this Vietnamese dessert chilled.

 Corns are very popular, cheap, and available all year round in Vietnam.
-People can eat steamed corns for breakfast or snack, and we also have the mouth-watering dessert - corn sweet soup (che bap).
+People can eat steamed corn for breakfast or snacks, and we also have the mouth-watering dessert - corn sweet soup (che bap).

 A tray of different types of Vietnamese sweet soups